numpde/counter-resistance/code/counter-resistance.org/app/content/index.md

 # Our Mission

 Our mission is to combat the rising threat of antimicrobial resistance by fostering a unified global network that prioritizes secure data exchange, predictive analytics, and collaborative action.
-Our mission is to empower every corner of the globe, from well-resourced institutions to those in the most resource-limited settings, with the tools and insights needed to collect, predict, prevent, and counteract AMR.
+To empower every corner of the globe, from well-resourced institutions to those in the most resource-limited settings, with the tools and insights needed to collect, predict, prevent, and counteract AMR.
 Through innovation, transparency, and shared responsibility, we are dedicated to safeguarding public health and ensuring a future where antibiotics remain effective.

+# Our Vision for the AMR Platform

+We are committed to addressing the critical challenge of antimicrobial resistance by harnessing the collective power of global data.
+Our aim is not merely to collect data but to forge a unified front against AMR that enables research, informs policy, and guides clinical decisions.
+Below outlines our strategy and the role of blockchain in achieving our vision.

+- **We aim to foster global collaboration**: Recognizing that AMR is a global challenge, we plan to collect diverse data sets from across the world, making them accessible in one location for comprehensive analysis and action.
+- **We plan to enable data-driven decisions**: By aggregating extensive AMR data, we aim to empower healthcare professionals, researchers, and policymakers with the information needed to make informed decisions that improve health outcomes and optimize antibiotic use.
+- **We intend to spur innovation and research**: Through providing a rich dataset for analysis, our platform seeks to ignite innovation, aiding in the development of new treatments, diagnostics, and strategies to combat AMR.

+Integrating blockchain technology enhances the platform's functionality as part of a broader ecosystem, contributing to:

+- **Trust and Transparency**: We utilize blockchain to ensure that data submissions are transparent and verifiable, building trust among users in the data's integrity and origin.
+- **Security**: Leveraging the decentralized nature of blockchain, we aim to secure the data against unauthorized alterations and breaches, eliminating central points of failure.
+- **Efficiency**: We plan to employ smart contracts to automate processes like data submission and validation, streamlining operations and minimizing human error.

+While blockchain is instrumental, our comprehensive approach to combating AMR includes:

+- **Off-Chain Data Storage**: To efficiently manage large datasets, we intend to store the bulk of our data off-chain, ensuring the platform's scalability and accessibility without compromising performance.
+- **Community and Collaboration**: We are dedicated to building a community around the AMR platform, incorporating reputation management and contributor validation mechanisms to foster high-quality data submissions and sustained user engagement.
+- **Incentives for Contribution**: Acknowledging the critical need for continuous data contribution, we have developed incentive mechanisms to encourage regular submissions, keeping the platform current and relevant.

 # The Societal Impact